22072023ucl/AMLS_assignment22_23/AMLS_22-23_SN22072023/README.md

 Matplotlib,OpenCV2,Numpy,Pandas,Dlib,Sklearn,Pickle,Tensorflow

 ## Note
-If any model is not found, please find it in the link below.
+Due to the limitation of upload capacity, the trained or required models are not saved in this repository.
+Please find them in the link below.

 https://drive.google.com/drive/folders/1TRkpczhoyv6o_2fqD16E_05OBX1MrM0k?usp=share_link